 - Calculating the actuarial estimates required to record the final cost borne by the company from the benefits granted to the employees.

-Why Baker Tilly to provide this service?
+Why do you choose Baker Tilly Kuwait to provide this service?

 - A global consulting firm operating in the State of Kuwait;